Lunatic-Labs/rubricapp/README.md

   build run the following:

       docker compose build --no-cache

+  NOTE: To view all of the build logs instead of the default summary run the following:

+      docker compose build --process=plain

   Step 5:
   Run the following command to run containers from the images: